Jonis49/IMC-Prosperity3/README.md

 ---

 <details>
-<summary>RAINFOREST RESIN - a DP approach to optimal market making in a constrained setting </summary>
+<summary>RAINFOREST RESIN - a DP approach to optimal market making in a simplistic setting </summary>

 blablabla